vverum/Unity_EmptyDirCleaner/README.md

 3. Press Add button (+ in the upper left corner) and select `Add package from git URL...`
 4. Paste link and press `add`

+## Update Package

+1. Repeat the steps from Installation
+2. Package will be overridden to new version

 ## License